Azure/azure-powershell/src/ContainerInstance/help/New-AzContainerGroup.md

 eastus   test-cg      test-rg
 ```

 This commands creates a container group with a container instance, whose image is a custom image from a custom container image registry.
-For the volume property, AzureFile and GitRepo are recommanded.
+For the volume property, AzureFile and GitRepo are recommended.
 The EmptyDir property isn't supported.

 ### Example 7: Create a container group with system assigned and user assigned identity
 ```powershell